damato-design/blog/src/posts/choose-wisely.md

     H -->|No| J[Concise]
 ```

-The flow chart above can help lead a path toward a decision but we also must ask _why_?
+The flow chart above can help lead a path toward a decision by asking **why**...

 - Why does the user need the action to happen immediately?
 - Why does the user need to remain on the page?